ettanin/Meteobridge-MB-SMART/README.md

 # To be done non critical

-NEXT PHASE FOR OCTOBER THIS WILL BE CSS REMOVAL OF UNUSED and REDUCE CSS to a target size of 100K
+NEXT PHASE FOR 2020 THIS WILL BE CSS REMOVAL OF UNUSED and REDUCE CSS to a target size of 100K

 # IMPORTANT THIS TEMPLATE IS FOR METEOBRIDGE NANOSD AND DAVIS HARDWARE USERS ONLY !!
 # IT IS NOT COMPATIBLE WITH TP-LINK TYPE METEOBRIDGE HUBS